Philippine Leader To Undergo precautionary Virus Test - UrduPoint

 Philippine Leader To Undergo 'precautionary' Virus Test

-President Rodrigo Duterte will be tested for the new coronavirus, his spokesman said Thursday, as two key government buildings were being disinfected over an exposure scare
+Philippine President Rodrigo Duterte will be tested for the new coronavirus, an official said Thursday as two key government buildings were being disinfected over an exposure scare

-Manila, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2020 ):Philippine President Rodrigo Duterte will be tested for the new coronavirus, his spokesman said Thursday, as two key government buildings were being disinfected over an exposure scare.
+Manila, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2020 ):Philippine President Rodrigo Duterte will be tested for the new coronavirus, an official said Thursday as two key government buildings were being disinfected over an exposure scare.

 The Philippines has seen a jump this week in cases, including people who recently attended events with Senate lawmakers and government officials, potentially exposing them.